simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - increase size of volume
         - switch to io1 from gp2 if need more than 16K IOPS
 #### Elastic Load Balancers
+- Targets
+    - where traffic gets routed, EC2, lambda, IP address
+- Listeners
+    - check for incoming client traffic
+- Rule
+    - applied to listeners to ensure incoming traffic matches, and specifies the target group, condition, and priority
 - Behind the scenes:
     - operates in separate ELB-managed VPC
     - Connects to our VPCs using ENIs